-Members of such a people, bearing such a character, have been known in all the Christian They have been imperfect, all, with every style and combination of imperfections.
+a character, have been known in all the Christian ages.
+They have been imperfect, all, with every style and combination of imperfections.
 Every side of the characteristic experience has been lacking somewhere, and somewhere exaggerated or distorted.
-They have not understood one another very well, and have often failed to recognise one another.
-Nevertheless. the common quality has marked them, less or more, and they have been brothers whether they knew it or not.
-The people who know by experience about sin and salvation, and learn their duty from their Saviour God, and lift their eyes to immortality in Him, these do make one family, a noble family, and God is not ashamed of them, to be called their God.
+They have not understood one another very well, and have often failed to recognize one another.
+Nevertheless the common quality has marked them, less or more, and they have been brothers whether they knew it or not.
+The people who know by experience about sin and salvation, and learn their duty from their Saviour God, and lift their eyes to immortality in him, these do make one family, a noble family, and God is not ashamed of them, to be called their God.